zenibako/sf-plugin-gen-sobj-defs/messages/sobject.refresh.definitions.md

 # summary

-Refresh SObject definitions for your org
+Refresh SObject definitions for your org.

 # description